apalm112/FSJS-Course-Rating-API-Express/README.md

 # FSJS Project #11: Course-Rating-API-Express
-A REST API using Express.
-The API will provide a way for users to review educational courses: users can see a list of courses in a database; add courses to the database; and add reviews for a specific course.
 This project uses REST API design, Node.js, and Express to create API routes, along with Mongoose and MongoDB for data modeling, validation, and persistence.
+The API will provide a way for users to:
+* add a new user
+* review educational courses: users can see a list of courses in a database;
+* add courses to the database;
+* add reviews for a specific course.

 ## Installation